Trumins/2023_Spring_SAD/Assignment2/report.md

 The system has got many useful functions.
 They could be divided into 5 subsystems, which are book management system, account management system book borrowing management system, venue management system and reader communication system.

 The target users of our smart library system includes 4 kinds of people.
 They are university students, teachers, public users and librarian.
-Their unique goals and expectations can be realized by this system.
+The system's duty is to realize their requirements.

 Students of the university can inquire, borrow and renew books on the system, and deal with violations.
 They can make reservations for seats.
 They can log on to the forum to express views and communicate with people who have similar reading interests.
 Are given similar authority.
 But the authority to query and borrow books and periodicals is higher.
 Public users can search books on the system.
 They can read books and periodicals in the reading room but can not take books and periodicals out of the library.
 Can reserve the library reading room seats.
 Librarians can manage all the library books borrowing and returning through this system.
 Check out the information and borrowing status of the books.
 Manage the borrowing rights of various users.